ciriousjoker/polishedcrystal_semifaithful/MULTIPLAYER.md

 2.  **Validate Received Nibble:** Upon completion of a transfer, the received byte from `rSB` is validated.

-    - The received `ACK` bit is checked.
-It must be the inverse of the `SEQ` bit from the _previous_ nibble this client sent.
+    - Received `AckIn` must be a flipped version of the last sent `SeqOut` (and vice versa).
 If it doesn't match, it means the other player did not correctly receive the last nibble.
 This is a critical error, and the entire package transmission is restarted from the beginning (`.restart_package`).
     - The received `SEQ` bit is checked.
 If it's the same as the last `SEQ` received from that player, the nibble is ignored as a duplicate.

 3.  **Process Valid Nibble:** If the `ACK` and `SEQ` bits are valid: